Kelly Hrudey: Los Angeles Kings

 Despite finishing in the top five in voting for the Vezina Trophy as the league's top goaltender in two of his final three seasons in New York, Hrudey was traded to the Los Angeles Kings on February 22, 1989.

 Hrudey was initially angry about the trade, because he had always dreamt of playing his career with one club, but he quickly adjusted and became an important part of the Wayne Gretzky-era Kings.
-Since his usual number #30 was retired by the Kings in honor of Rogie Vachon, Hrudey would switch to number #32 which he would wear for the rest of his career.
-His most notable moment with Los Angeles was playing in the 1993 Stanley Cup Finals where the Kings lost to the Montreal Canadiens.
+Since his usual number #30 was retired by the Kings in honor of Rogie Vachon, Hrudey switched to number #32; he would wear this number for the rest of his playing career.
+His most notable moment with Los Angeles was playing in the 1993 Stanley Cup Final where the Kings lost to the Montreal Canadiens.
 In the 1994 NHL entry draft, the Kings selected goaltender Jamie Storr with a seventh overall pick, and with him projected as the Kings' goaltender of the future, they let Hrudey test free agency when his contract ended.
 While it was time for him to move on, Hrudey appreciated his time with the Kings, saying "It was maybe the best eight years of my life playing hockey.
 I loved the management and the ownership.
 Just a wonderful place to spend eight seasons."